 6.2 Details of the next intended change of replica strips are available from the club.

-6.4 The club offers refunds on merchandise in accordance with its stated policy and legal obligations.
+6.4 The Club offers refunds on merchandise in accordance with its stated policy and legal obligations.
 A copy of the club's refunds policy is available in the Superstore and on the Club website.

 7 Equal opportunities

 7.1 The Club operates an equal opportunities policy which is contained within the employees' handbook and is issued to all employees on joining the company.

 8.1 Where required, the Club will acknowledge receipt of any contact from a customer within 48 hours and a full written response, if deemed necessary, will be exercised within 14 days.
 The Club contact is Richard Willgoss (Supporters’ Liaison Officer – email@example.com).